watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 # Instructions to set up mujoco and torch on your hpc
+*Please pay special attention to places with the word **NOTE**, that's where things can go wrong easily.*

 First log in to your hpc account (After you applied for one)
 ```
 ssh netid@hpc.shanghai.nyu.edu
 ```
-NOTE: by default compute nodes don't have Internet access, so you should set up your environment in your login node.
+**NOTE**: by default compute nodes don't have Internet access, so you should set up your environment in your login node.
 The login node doesn't have correct dependencies installed.
-So when you test your mujoco_py, you should do that in a compute node (see step 8).
+So when you test your mujoco_py (test means doing sth like running python and then import mujoco_py), you should do that in a compute node (see step 8).

-NOTE: download stuff

 0.
 load conda first